Magnetism induced by nonlocal spin-entangled electrons in a superconducting spin-valve: Model and formula

 \section{Model and formula}

-The $NSF_1F_2$ junction we consider is shown schematically in Fig.~\ref{Fig.1}.
+The $NSF_1F_2$ junction we consider is shown schematically in figure~\ref{Fig.1}(a).
 We denote the layer thicknesses by $L_N$, $L_S$, $L_1$, and $L_2$, respectively.
-The $y$ axis is chosen to be perpendicular to the layer interfaces with the origin at the outer $N$ surface.
-The exchange field $\vec{h}_1$ in the $F_1$ layer is tilted by angle $\theta$ from the $z$-axis in the $x$-$z$ plane, while within the $F_2$ layer the exchange field $\vec{h}_2$ is directed along the $z$ axis.
+The origin of the $y$ axis, that is perpendicular to the layer interfaces, locates at the outer $N$ surface.
+The magnetization of the $F_1$ layer is tilted by misorientation angle $\theta$ from the $z$-axis in the $x$-$z$ plane, while the magnetization of the $F_2$ layer is aligned along the $z$-axis.
 We also assume that the whole system satisfies translational invariance in the $x$-$z$ plane.

 The BCS mean-field effective Hamiltonian~\cite{Buz,PGdeGennes} is